 Have you found yourself “swimming with sharks” in the face of a social media backlash?
 Contact Axia Public Relations today to talk about response strategies that can get you back to shore, fast.

 Jason Mudd, APR, is the CEO of Axia Public Relations and an Emmy-Award-winning accredited public relations practitioner, speaker, author and entrepreneur.
 His public relations portfolio includes work for established national brands such as American Airlines, Dave & Buster’s, Florida Blue, H&R Block, Hilton, HP, Miller Lite, New York Life, Pizza Hut, Ray Charles and Verizon and emerging brands like Brightway Insurance, Empower Network, Pragmatic Works and It Works!
 Global.

-Get our free ebook explaining best practices for all the most popular social media channels.
+Get our ebook explaining best practices for all the most popular social media channels.